Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 What deposit will I need?

-Don’t forget that if you choose to put down a larger deposit your interest rate and monthly payments are likely to be lower, which is another reason why that extra 25% can make a big difference to the mortgage deal you could secure - plus keep in mind that the ISA can be used in conjunction with a Help to Buy equity loan.
+Don’t forget that if you choose to put down a larger deposit your interest rate and monthly payments are likely to be lower, which is another reason why that extra 25% can make a big difference to the mortgage deal you could secure.
+Also keep in mind that the ISA can be used in conjunction with a Help to Buy equity loan.

-While this is a helpful rule of thumb, it’s worth speaking to an expert to find out what this means for you, because each lender has its own policy on what can be counted as a ‘salary’, and while some are comfortable with self-employment and other ‘non-standard’ arrangements, others are not so open-minded.
+While this is a helpful rule of thumb, it’s worth speaking to an expert to find out what this means for you, because each lender has its own policy on what can be counted as a ‘salary’.

 Redeeming your Help to Buy ISA with an existing ISA